FaradayRF/Faraday-Software/CONTRIBUTING.md

 If you are not sure how to start off contributing to the project browse the tagged begginner issues below.

-* Begginner Issues - Simple issues where the solution is likley a few lines of code or less
+* [Beginner Issues](https://github.com/FaradayRF/Faraday-Software/labels/Beginner) - Simple issues where the solution is likely a few lines of code or less
-* Documentation Updates - Clear and consitant documenation is key to building a knowlegable and growing community
+* [Documentation Updates](https://github.com/FaradayRF/Faraday-Software/labels/Documentation) - Clear and consistent documentation is key to building a knowledgeable and growing community

-**TODO:** Add links to Github issue filters for the above.

 ##Pull Requests <a name="pull_requests"></a>